nycicarus/nycicarus.github.io/_posts/events/2016-06-01-broken-wings-film.md

 ---
 ### NYC Icarus - Film and Discussion: Daniel Mackler's "Take These Broken Wings"

-#### Join us at Bluestockings March 2nd, 7pm for a viewing and discussion of schizophrenia.
+#### Join us at Bluestockings June 1st, 7pm for a viewing and discussion of schizophrenia.

 This month NYC Icarus will host a screening and  discussion about schizophrenia on June 1st at 7pm at the Bluestockings Bookstore and Activist Center.
 A question and answer session will promptly follow.